 Sexual Genetics: differences between boys and girls exist, on average.
 Insisting that the differences are universal, or that they are nonexistent, are both unjust.

 When I was a kid, there was a broad, bright line between boys and girls.
 There were activities, fashions, and behaviors that were exclusive to one sex or the other.
 Girls were strongly discouraged from any professions other than nursing, teaching, and secretarial; teachers, in particular, still suffer from a lack of respect which stems partly from the earlier times and the sexual prejudice inherent to them.

 Girls certainly weren’t supposed to go into high-tech fields like engineering, the military, or medicine.
 They didn’t serve at high levels of government.
 And they weren’t supposed to own or lead large business concerns.

 Boys had it better, but it was hardly perfect.
 Nursing and secretarial were largely closed to men, and male teachers were typically limited to older students.
-Stay-at-home fathering was a definite no-no except in extraordinary circumstances.
+Stay-at-home fathering was definitely out except in extraordinary circumstances.

 It was not fair.